biankatpas/biankatpas/README.md

 <h3 align="center">AI Engineer</h3>
 <!-- About Me Section -->

-💻 I have over 7 years of experience in software development, focusing on **backend solutions, APIs, computer vision projects**, and **AI** applications.
+💻 I have 8 years of experience in software development, focusing on **backend solutions, APIs, computer vision projects**, and **AI** applications.

 📚 My main interests are backend development and areas of Artificial Intelligence, including Image Processing, Computer Vision, Machine Learning, Deep Learning, NLP, and LLMs.
 I enjoy working with international and cross-functional teams and adapting to different tech stacks in agile environments.